Professional Standards in the SNP

 The hiring standards apply to new directors hired on or after July 1, 2015, and consist of the following two components:

-New/Revised: Refer to USDA FAQs 12–14 for an explanation of the terms equivalent educational experience, related field of education, and relevant SNP experience.
+Refer to USDA FAQs 10–13 for an explanation of the following terms: equivalent educational experience, related field of education, relevant SNP experience, and relevant food service experience.
 These terms are used in the determination of minimum education standards for hiring.

 Federal regulations allow existing directors, hired before July 1, 2015, to grandfather into their current positions.
 The USDA does not require existing directors to meet the new hiring standards in their existing position or if they move to another position within the same or smaller LEA size category.
 However, if an existing director transfers to a larger LEA size category, then the director must meet the hiring standards for that LEA size category.

 5. Is there flexibility in the final rule in regard to hiring requirements?

 The LEA may hire under prior employment requirements if they advertised the vacant director’s position prior to July 1, 2015.

 Directors hired on or after April 30, 2019, may use the flexibilities provided by the Hiring Flexibility Under Professional Standards rule.

 The Final Rule: Hiring Flexibility under Professional Standards allows the state agencies to consider applicants for State Director of SNPs with either a bachelor's or an advanced degree in specified fields.

 The final rule on hiring flexibilities gives state agencies discretion to allow specific flexibilities for LEAs with 2,499 or fewer students when hiring a new director.
 See the section entitled What are the California-specific policies for hiring? for more information.